DeepChainBio/deepchain-apps/src/DESC.md

 - libraries: str -> libraries used for the app
 - embeddings: str -> embedding model if used.
 - datasets: str -> dataset name if used.
-- cuda: []: bool -> By default, the app are launch on CPU on deepchain, put cuda to "True" to benefit GPU and accelerate the optimization process during score computation.
+- device: ["cpu"]: str -> By default, the app are launched on cpu on deepchain, put device to "gpu" to benefit GPU and accelerate the optimization process during score computation.

 ## libraries